boazsegev/plezi/README.md

 ## Anorexic Controller classes

-One of the best things about the Anorexic is it's ability to take in any class as a controller class and route to the classes methods with special support for RESTful methods (index, show, save, update, before, after):
+One of the best things about the Anorexic is it's ability to take in any class as a controller class and route to the classes methods with special support for RESTful methods (index, show, save, update, delete, before and after):

 		require 'pry'
 		require 'anorexic'